akurasy/DevOps-Complete/README.md

 Welcome to the official README for the Three-tier Fastapi Application

-Application: This Python application is containerized as a Docker image on AmAZON ECR private repository  and deployed on AWS EKS using Kubernetes.
+Application: This application is containerized as a Docker image on Amazon ECR private repository  and deployed on AWS EKS using Kubernetes.

 ## Deployment Structure
 The deployment consist of the following components